shah1854/shah1854/README.md

 # 💫 About Me:
-I am a computer science student at the University of Illinois at Urbana-Champaign, currently interested and focused on, but not limited to, areas including Backend Development of Mobile/Web Applications, System & Low-Level Programming, AI/Machine Learning, Computer Networking, and Data Science.<br>🔭 I’m currently working on full-stack applications, focusing on creating industry-level backends.<br>🌱 I’m currently learning more about OS and Computer Networking technologies using languages such as C and Go/Golang.<br>⚡ Fun fact about is that I am the captain of dance team which competes on an inter-collegiate level, achieveing top 3 at nationals this year.
+I am a computer science student at the University of Illinois at Urbana-Champaign, currently interested and focused on, but not limited to, areas including Backend Development of Mobile/Web Applications, System & Low-Level Programming, AI/Machine Learning, Computer Networking, and Data Science.

+## 🚀 What I'm Up To
+🔭 I’m currently working on full-stack applications, focusing on creating industry-level backends.
+🌱 I’m learning more about OS and Computer Networking technologies using languages like C and Go/Golang.
+⚡ Fun fact about me is that I am the captain of a dance team that competes on an inter-collegiate level, achieving top 3 at nationals this year.

 ## 🌐 Connect with Me: